 Note that you might have to stop taking your acid-suppressing medication before pH monitoring is done.

 Barium tests are used to make the gastrointestinal (GI) tract clearly visible on X-rays.
-In other words, X-rays are taken after you’ve swallowed a liquid that contains barium sulfate (a white, chalky powder), which coats the inner walls of the GI tract, making them appear white.
+In other words, X-rays are taken after you’ve swallowed a liquid that contains barium sulphate (a white, chalky powder), which coats the inner walls of the GI tract, making them appear white.
 Depending on what your doctor would like to investigate, a barium swallow or barium meal may be required.

 A barium swallow uses barium liquid to help identify motility disorders, strictures, inflammation, tumours and hernias in the upper gastrointestinal tract.
 It can also indicate the volume of acid reflux into your oesophagus, and how serious the problem is.
 An X-ray is taken as you swallow the liquid.